-Floating vs. Fixed Loan Interest Rates - Which one is better
+Floating vs. Fixed Interest Rates on Loan - Find Your Ideal Rate

 If you are availing of a Home Loan, you have the option to choose between a loan with floating interest and fixed interest rate.
 As Home Loans will require you to pay Equated Monthly Instalments (EMIs) for several years, it is imperative to be careful about the decision.
 So, what are fixed and floating interest rates?
 What are their benefits and drawbacks?
 Does one of them make more financial sense than the other?
 Let us have a look.

 What is Floating Interest Rate?